wbailey/wbailey.github.io/source/_posts/2013-11-12-two-way-street.markdown

 So if the success of your interview is determined by the questions you ask, when should you ask them?
 If you are interviewing with Ben, it will actually be the first thing that you do.
-I was surprised to learn Ben does this but the more I tought about it, I think it is a great approach.
+I was surprised to learn Ben does this but the more I thought about it, I think it is a great approach.
 So as a candidate, be prepared from the moment you answer the call or step into the conference room to ask your questions.

 If you are not interviewing with Ben, and most of us are not, then I suggest incorporating your questions into your answer.
 This promotes lively discussion and turns the table on the interview